Nick-Gabe/nickdocs/docs/introduction/about-nickdocs.md

 And also it is way more customizable and organized than [dev.to](https://dev.to/nickgabe).
 So that's a plus.

 Here on [**Docs**](/docs/category/introduction) you will see about technical and direct stuff.
-I will teach things, but try to be really "to the point", without agrouping a lot of content in a single text.
+I will teach things, but trying to be really "to the point", without agrouping a lot of content in a single text.

 So for example if I will teach about Strings, I will not talk about anything else than it, the smaller piece of abstraction the better.